A disk is a virtual version of physical storage devices, such as SSD and HDD.

 In Yandex.Cloud, there are two types of disks:

-network-nvme), that is, network block storage on an SSD connected via the NVME interface.
+network-nvme) — network block storage on an SSD connected via the NVMe interface.

-network-hdd), that is, network block storage on a HDD.
+network-hdd) — network block storage on an HDD.

 The availability zone affects which types of disks you can create in it.